-Pork Asado is prepared by braising pork shoulder in a sweet and savory sauce until fork-tender.
-It is a dish inspired by Chinese cuisine with a distinct licorice-like flavor from star anise.
+This Chinese-style Pork Asado recipe is prepared by braising a large chunk of pork shoulder in a sweet and savory sauce until fork-tender.
+It has a distinct licorice-like flavor from star anise.
+It's one of those comforting dishes you simply throw into a pot, and it comes out satisfyingly flavorful.

 Jump to: